luxfi/sdk/examples/tokenvm/README.md

 ```

 ### Transfer Assets to Another Subnet
-Unlike the mint and trade demo, the AWM demo only requires running a single
+Unlike the mint and trade demo, the LWM demo only requires running a single
 command.
 You can kick off a transfer between the 2 Subnets you created by
 running the following command from this location:
 ```bash